Updated May 25th 2018

 - With your consent.
 We may share personal information with companies, organizations or individuals outside of Google Registry when we have your consent to do so.

 - For legal reasons.
-We will share personal information with companies, organizations or
+We may share personal information with companies, organizations or

 individuals outside of Google Registry if we believe that access, use, preservation or